 Those who have read my reviews before will know that this space is where I would usually talk about the story and break down the opening 30 minutes or so in order to give you a little background into what’s going on.
 That’s really hard in this instance as on one hand, I want to tell you everything and talk about what made me cry, what had me literally laughing out loud, why I was shouting obscene things at a woman on the TV and what made me shout WTF about 20 times in a row… and on the other hand, I really want you to play and experience this game for yourself so I’m purposely trying to restrict what I do and don’t tell you within my review.

-Throughout the course of the game, you’ll experience events and situations through the eyes of seven protagonists, five are unlocked from chapter two and two more become avaliable later on.
+Throughout the course of the game, you’ll experience events and situations through the eyes of seven protagonists, five are unlocked from chapter two and two more become available later on.
 I think the best way to begin my review, which I can see getting pretty long, would be to talk about our protagonists, their backgrounds and a brief explanation of their agendas.
-Again, there will be no spoilers and I can assure you that not everything may be as it first appears, people’s goals and conclusions may end up being as far from their original vision than you could imagine.
+Again, there will be no spoilers and I can assure you that not everything may be as it first appears, people’s goals and conclusions may end up being as far from their original vision as you could imagine.
 Who knows?
 You’ll have to play it to find out!

 At the beginning of 428: Shibuya Scramble, we’re given a basic outline of what’s happening and a nice introduction of what’s to come (The free demo on PSN covers the whole first timeslot and allows you to continue your progression WHEN you buy the game).
 A young girl called Maria has been kidnapped, she’s the daughter of Kenji Osawa, a renown pharmacist, and the twin sister of Hitomi.
 Hitomi has been ordered to deliver a suitcase containing fifty million yen to a ‘foreigner’ in Shibuya near the statue of Hachiko.
 She is silently stood there awaiting this unknown stranger whilst under the watchful eyes of the police force.
 Little does she know that the next ten hours are about to be much more thrilling than she could ever have imagined!